-The goal of Shane Reader’s research is to produce reliable, practical, scalable programs and interventions that promote health and opportunity in our community.
-This includes managing high-impact disease prevention programs, engaging communities with health education and outreach, serving on organizations that shape health policy, and integrating the interests of diverse stake-holders tackling complex health deficits.
+The goal of this research is to produce evidence that underwrites reliable, practical, scalable programs and smart policy prescriptions that promote health and opportunity in Texas.
+Shane Reader’s experience translating research into practice includes managing high-impact disease prevention programs, engaging communities with health education and outreach, serving on organizations that shape health policy, and integrating the interests of diverse stake-holders tackling complex health deficits.

-As the Senior Project Coordinator for Epidemiology & Population Sciences at Baylor College of Medicine, Shane Reader coordinates the development and deployment of programs that directly screen, treat, and navigate underserved communities; implement lasting changes in local healthcare systems that persist after the lifetime of their original grants; and evaluates the healthcare needs and challenges endemic to our community.
+As the former Senior Project Coordinator for Epidemiology & Population Sciences at Baylor College of Medicine, Shane Reader coordinated the development and deployment of programs that directly screen, treat, and guide individuals from at-risk communities; implemented lasting changes in local healthcare systems that persist after the lifetime of their original grants; and evaluated the healthcare needs and challenges endemic to our community.

 Shane Reader serves as the Co-Chair of the Houston Viral Hepatitis Task Force, a coalition of clinical, scientific, and community-based organizations promoting screening, immunization, and treatment of Hepatitis in our community.
 The Task Force coordinates prevention efforts in Houston, advocates for evidence-based policy, and enhances the quality of life for those living with hepatitis.